osu-bsli/flight-software/README.md

 - [ ] telemetry -- Dersu
 	- [x] load the packet parsing library we made
 	- [ ] implement arming commands in packet-parser
+	- [ ] confirm if all gps data (position, speed, sat count) is received at once
 	- [ ] process function
 		- [ ] parse packets
 		- [ ] read from `data.h` and send data packets